 ''We have got better with the technical aspects of the surgery to remove the prostate and preserve function, but I think we have a long way to go with all aspects of rehabilitation, including the psychology of facing a serious illness, urinary incontinence and erectile failure,'' says Prem Rashid, a urologist and associate professor at the University of NSW, who has spent more than 15 years involved with urology training.

 Rashid points out that it's hard for busy practitioners to keep up to date with the recently developed erection treatments. ''It's also a two-way street, with some men finding it difficult to talk about these issues,'' he says.

-''We really need to be proactive in helping our patients,'' says Dr Darren Katz, a urology fellow at Fremantle Hospital and a speaker at the conference.
+''We really need to be proactive in helping our patients,'' says A/Prof Katz, a urology fellow at Fremantle Hospital and a speaker at the conference.
 Katz is just back from working with world experts in erectile dysfunction and incontinence at New York's Memorial Sloan-Kettering Cancer Centre.